Our work with the Private Rented Sector

 What is the Champions Network?

 The Champions Network is the name for our work in Gwent with the Private Rented Sector.
-It is part of a wider project – Gwent BOOST – which brings together six organisations in a range of anti-homelessness measures to be delivered across South Wales over a five-year period.
+It is part of a wider project – Gwent BOOST – which brings together six organisations in a range of anti-homelessness measures delivered across South Wales over a seven-year period.

-The tenants and landlords who work with us to inform and guide our work are our Champions – without them, our work wouldn’t be possible and we are very grateful for the time they volunteer to the project.
+The tenants and landlords who work with us to inform and guide our work are the Champions who give our project its name.
+Without them, our work wouldn’t be possible; we are very grateful for the time they volunteer to the project.

 Together, we are building a fairer, more responsible Private Rented Sector.